-The last several years were a fascinating time period to be working with entertainment and virtual reality as the technology finally became (somewhat) mainstream.
-Though it still hasn't been able to shed its cumbersome hardware, working with cutting edge media such as this is always a highly rewarding and demanding experience.
+The last several years have been a fascinating time period to be working with virtual reality as the technology finally became (somewhat) mainstream.
+Though it still hasn't been able to shed some of its cumbersome hardware and delivery platforms, working with cutting edge media such as this is always a highly rewarding and demanding experience.

 Description: Users are placed inside a 3D-VR "edutainment" version of the mine where the Chilean miners were trapped for nearly 70 days, and experience what it was like to survive with limited resources.
 Hot-spot, "Easter Egg" objects within the mine are discoverable, and when looked at within a VR headset reveal pertinent information about the miners, as well as details which enable a user's survival.

-Production: Hillsong United, live-action VR concert and 360 video, 2015 Duties: Director of Photography, and Assistant Director Client: Capitol Records Group Production house: Reverge VR Location : Toyota Center, Houston, Texas
+Production: Hillsong United, live-action VR concert and 360 video, 2015 Duties: VR and 360 Video Production - Director of Photography, and Assistant Director Client: Capitol Records Group Production house: Reverge VR Location : Toyota Center, Houston, Texas

 Description: A unique mobile-VR, app-based 3D art gallery which hung the popular art of confectioner Hint Mint's selected cover-tin artists in a virtual gallery-in-the-round.
 The experience is further rounded out with a playful soundtrack and voice-over descriptions about each of the artists and their work by one of the founders of the company.